Great Divergence: Japan

-Japanese society was governed by the Tokugawa Shogunate, which divided Japanese society into a strict hierarchy and intervened considerably in the economy through state monopolies and restrictions on foreign trade; however, in practice, the Shogunate's rule was often circumvented.
+Japanese society was governed by the Tokugawa shogunate, which divided Japanese society into a strict hierarchy and intervened considerably in the economy through state monopolies and restrictions on foreign trade; however, in practice, the Shogunate's rule was often circumvented.
 From 725 to 1974, Japan experienced GDP per capita growth at an annual rate of 0.04%, with major periods of positive per capita GDP growth occurring during 1150–1280, 1450–1600 and after 1730.
 There were no significant periods of sustained growth reversals.
 Relative to the United Kingdom, GDP per capita was at roughly similar levels until the middle of the 17th century.
 By 1850, per capita incomes in Japan were approximately a quarter of the British level.
-However, 18th-century Japan had a higher life expectancy, 41.1 years for adult males, compared with 31.6 to 34 for England, between 27.5 and 30 for France, and 24.7 for Prussia.

-Korea

-In its earlier days, Korea had healthy international trading relationships, receiving merchants from as far as the Middle East.
-Yet because of its strategic value to its neighboring countries, Korea had been invaded several times during its Goryeo and Joseon eras, starting with the Mongol invasion in the 13th century.
-Though repelled due to its strong navy and aid from China, the Japanese invasions in the late 16th century were particularly devastating to the peninsula and it never truly recovered until the modern era.
-Due to relatively frequent invasions, increased Western colonization of Asia, and the arrival of Christian missionaries, Korea began a long period of isolationism, maintaining diplomatic relationships primarily with China only.
-For the rest of the Joseon period, the country was marred by economic hardships, peasant revolts, and political factionalism until it was annexed by Japan in the early 20th century.

 Sub-Saharan Africa

 Pre-colonial sub-Saharan Africa was politically fragmented, just as early modern Europe was.
 Africa was home to numerous wealthy empires which grew around coastal areas or large rivers that served as part of important trade routes.
 Africa was however far more sparsely populated than Europe.
-According to University of Michigan political scientist Mark Dincecco, "the high land/ labor ratio may have made it less likely that historical institutional centralization at the "national level" would occur in sub-Saharan Africa, thwarting further state development."
+According to University of Michigan political scientist Mark Dincecco, "the high land/labor ratio may have made it less likely that historical institutional centralization at the 'national level' would occur in sub-Saharan Africa, thwarting further state development".
 The transatlantic slave trade may have further weakened state power in Africa.

-A series of states developed in the Sahel on the southern edge of the Sahara which made immense profits from trading across the Sahara, trading heavily in gold and slaves for the Trans-Saharan slave trade.
+A series of states developed in the Sahel on the southern edge of the Sahara which made immense profits from trading across the Sahara, trading heavily in gold and slaves for the trans-Saharan slave trade.
 Kingdoms in the heavily forested regions of West Africa were also part of trade networks.
 The growth of trade in this area was driven by the Yoruba civilization, which was supported by cities surrounded by farmed land and made wealthy by extensive trade development.